sunilabrahamindia/sunilabraham/tsap/pages-json-documentation.md

 {% include documentation-notice.html %}

 The **Pages Index** is a machine-readable catalogue of content published on The Sunil Abraham Project (TSAP).
-It is generated automatically from page front matter and exported as a JSON file named `pages.json`.
+It is generated automatically from page front matter by a Python script and exported as a JSON file named `pages.json`.
+The official TSAP repository uses GitHub Actions to keep the published index synchronised automatically.

 The purpose of the Pages Index is to provide a structured representation of TSAP content that can be consumed by external tools, bots, scripts, search systems, and future applications without requiring direct access to Jekyll internals or repository source files.